tbolsh/extend-go-nginx-postgres-docker/README.md

-# Dockerize go service along with Nginx and PostgreSQL
+# Dockerized go service along with Nginx and PostgreSQL (solving Extend API challenge)

 Docker will make your life a bit easier when it comes to deployment and CI/CD.
 This method can be used to deploy most stacks with Nginx and Postgres,